 We considered that a pancreatic cyst postoperatively characterized and associated with cancer (in situ or invasive carcinoma) was the most appropriate pancreatic cyst for surgical excision.
 Both KRAS/GNAS and RAF/PTPRD/CTNNB1/RNF43/POLD1/TP53 mutations were analyzed in the CF and NT in each cancerous pancreatic cyst.
-The sensitivity was defined as the probability of a positive mutation in in situ or invasive carcinoma.
-The specificity was defined as the probability of a negative mutation (no mutation) in a healthy person (no cancer).
+Sensitivity was defined as the probability of a positive mutation in in situ or invasive carcinoma.
+Specificity was defined as the probability of a negative mutation (no mutation) in a healthy person (no cancer).

 Statistical analysis

 This pilot study did not assess statistical significance.
-Numerical data are expressed as the mean ± standard deviation (SD) or as %.
+Numerical data are expressed as the mean ± standard deviation (SD) or as percent.

 RESULTS

-From December 2016 to October 2017, 20 patients (13 males, 7 females), aged from 51 to 91 (mean age 71.5 ± 10.3), diagnosed with pancreatic cystic lesions with worrisome features or high-risk stigmata and scheduled for surgery, were enrolled in the study.
+From December 2016 to October 2017, 20 patients (13 males, 7 females), aged from 51 years to 91 years (mean age: 71.5 ± 10.3 years), diagnosed with pancreatic cystic lesions with worrisome features or high-risk stigmata and scheduled for surgery, were enrolled in the study.
 Surgery was delayed for 3 patients because of postoperative high mortality risk.
-The results of DNA analysis are reported in Table 2, together with the pathologic features of surgical cyst resections.
+The results of DNA analysis are reported in Table 2, together with pathological features of the surgical cyst resections.
 Raw data corresponding to each DNA mutation are presented in Supplement 4.

 Feasibility

-NGS was carried out in 100% of the pancreatic CF samples collected by EUS-FNA and in 100% of the surgically resected lesion samples.
+NGS was carried out in 100% of the pancreatic CF samples collected by ultrasound-guided fine needle aspiration (EUS-FNA), and in 100% of the surgically resected lesion samples.

 Concordance between the genomic profiles of CF and NT

-Concordant genotypes were found in 15 of 17 paired DNAs, with various proportions of mutated alleles but generally a higher proportion in CF-DNA than in NT-DNA, as shown in the raw data detailed in Supplement 4.
-In one case, (patient 9, Table 2), no mutation was found in CF-DNA.
-This patient had invasive cancer harboring heterozygous mutations in 3 different genes.
-In another case (patient 6, Table 2), no mutation was found in NT-DNA, while 2 mutations were abundantly detected in CF-DNA.
+Concordant genotypes were found in 15 of 17 paired DNA samples, with various proportions of mutated alleles including a higher proportion in CF-DNA than in NT-DNA, as shown in the raw data detailed in Supplement 4.
+In one case (patient 9, Table 2), no mutation was found in CF-DNA.
+This patient had invasive cancer harboring heterozygous mutations in three different genes.
+In another case (patient 6, Table 2), no mutation was found in NT-DNA, while two mutations were abundantly detected in CF-DNA.

 Final diagnosis of the tumors

 All 17 patients undergoing partial pancreatectomy had one or more worrisome features or “high-risk stigmata” according to international guidelines.
-For 8/17 patients histopathologically (i.e., postoperatively) diagnosed with a benign pancreatic cyst, 1 patient had a SCA, 1 patient had a cystic lymphangioma (CL), 1 patient had a benign MCN, and 5 patients had IPMN with low-grade dysplasia.
+For 8/17 patients histopathologically (i.e. postoperatively) diagnosed with a benign pancreatic cyst, 1 patient had a SCA, 1 patient had a cystic lymphangioma (CL), 1 patient had a benign MCN, and 5 patients had IPMN with low-grade dysplasia.
 In the rest of the population (9/17 patients), 3/9 patients had IPMN with invasive adenocarcinoma, 3/9 had IPMN with focal adenocarcinoma, and 3/9 patients had MCN with invasive adenocarcinoma (Table 2, Figure 1).

 Sensitivity and specificity for surgical indication of CF and NT mutations

-For 6/17 patients, no mutation was found either in CF or in paired tissue.
-Pathological reports mentioned the absence of (high-grade) dysplastic cells in 5 of them (1 SCA, 1 MCN, 1 CL, 2 IPMN) and a true cancer in one of them (MCN with invasive adenocarcinoma; patient 1) (Table 2).
-For the 11 other patients, only 8/526 of the sequenced genes exhibited mutations (KRAS/GNAS/RAF/PTPRD/CTNNB1/RNF43/POLD1/TP53), with 1 to 3 mutations for each patient (Table 2).
+For 6/17 patients, no mutation was found in either CF or paired tissue.
+Pathological reports mentioned the absence of (high-grade) dysplastic cells in 5 of them (1 SCA, 1 MCN, 1 CL, and 2 IPMN), and a true cancer in one of them (MCN with invasive adenocarcinoma; patient 1) (Table 2).
+For the 11 other patients, only 8/526 of the sequenced genes exhibited mutations (KRAS/GNAS/RAF/PTPRD/CTNNB1/RNF43/POLD1/TP53), with one to three mutations for each patient (Table 2).
 Three patients were confirmed to have IPMN with low-grade dysplasia, 3 patients had in situ cancer, and 5 patients had invasive carcinoma.
 No mutation was present in the germ line.

-KRAS and/or GNAS mutation in CF and NT
+KRAS and/or GNAS mutations in CF and NT